sanketh1024/Amanage_NLP/README.md

 # Amanage_NLP

+This is a twitter tweet extractor and sentiment scorer

 As of 15th July, How to run the files!

 1)run the file data_ana_h.py as python data_ana_h.py <no.of tweets> <filename.txt> <filter phrase>